 \section{RESULTS AND DISCUSSION}

 Figure \ref{plot_results} (a) shows the results for the two validation sets - the random one and the per-camera one, using the density estimation network without the discriminator trained over the two training subsets - the random one and the per-camera one, respectively.
 Each plot corresponds to one of the three metrics.
-As we can see, the domain gap is significant: even if all the images of the subsets belong to the same dataset and are collected in the same city under similar conditions, small changes to the perspectives cause a remarkable loss in performance.
-In other words, the network is not able to generalize well to perspectives that have not seen during the training.
+As we can see, the domain gap is significant: even if all the subsets' images belong to the same dataset and are collected in the same city under similar conditions, small changes to the perspectives cause a remarkable loss in performance.
+In other words, the network cannot generalize well to views that have not been seen during the training.

-When combining the density estimation network with the adversarial component, the performance of the network improves considerably.
-These results are shown in Figure \ref{plot_results} (b), where the improvements obtained using our model (red line) compared to the baseline model, without discriminator, is clearly visible in all the three metrics.
-The discriminator mitigates the domain gap and the network is able to generalize better over images having a different perspectives from the ones employed during the training.
+When combining the density estimation network with the adversarial component, the performance of the system improves considerably.
+These results are shown in Figure \ref{plot_results} (b), where the improvements obtained using our model (red line) compared to the baseline model, without discriminator, is visible in all the three metrics.
+The discriminator mitigates the domain gap, and the network can generalize better over images having different perspectives from the ones employed during the training.
 The results are related to a specific value of \(\lambda\) that showed the most promising results.

 Since all the metrics that we considered take into account only the counting errors, we also plot some examples of the predicted density maps using our model either with and without the discriminator.
 Figure \ref{example_outputs} shows the ground truth and the predicted density maps for two random samples of the validation subset.
 As we can see, the density maps predicted using the model with the discriminator show a decrease of the noise compared with the ones obtained using the baseline model without the discriminator.